Palmyra to Kirtland

 (Fly from Cleveland to Kansas City – saves two days over traveling by bus! and keeps our visits in historical order)

 Location of the Garden of Eden.
 Center of the future City of Zion (millennial world capital).
 Lost ten tribes to gather there and build “The New Jerusalem.”
 The Great Temple of Zion to be built at its center in which Christ will appear before the Second Coming.

 Monument to Alexander Doniphan, one of the greatest Americans in history (saved the life of Joseph Smith).
 Experience the Rebuking of the Guards narration of Parley P. Pratt where the Richmond Jail once stood.
 Also visit: the grave of Oliver Cowdery – hear his testimony in first person; the grave of Judge Austin King, and the grave of David Whitmer and hear his testimony in first person.

 See Liberty Jail where Joseph Smith and others were held captive for five months.
-Great Visitors' Center.
-Wonderful, inspiring presentations by full-time missionaries.
+Inspiring visitor’s center.
+Wonderful presentations by full-time missionaries.